35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

 Looking just at the residential element of the development, ACA shows profit increasing from £77m, with 35% affordable housing, to £101.58m, with 12%, prompting ACA to say that *‘reducing the public benefit of the scheme by cutting the level of affordable housing from 35% to 12% allows Berkeley to enhance their allowable profit by a third’.*

 ACA comment that increasing profit this way, thus making the scheme less viable, while reducing affordable housing, ostensibly to make it more viable, is a *‘little perverse’* (NB profit is treated as a cost in viability assessments).
 ACA endorse the GLA’s suggestion that the 20% GDV profit Berkeley awards itself be reduced to 17.5%, if viability is the aim.

+ The ACA evidence also addresses the £60m cost of finance, again suggesting alternative debt arrangements to aid the viability of the scheme.